 The data presented to Ricardo is labeled as “Mountainville DMA”.
 This tells him that the data represents all adults within the Mountainville designated market area, which includes the entire jurisdiction of Mountainville city and the surrounding suburban and rural areas that receive their primary television source from Mountainville originated stations.
 Simply, the ballot initiative is only on the ballot in Mountainville proper, but a media plan that utilizes mass-media (television, radio, etc.) will broadcast signals beyond the city limits where non-Mountainville city residents will have the opportunity to be exposed to these signals.
 Some in the media industry call this “waste”.
 It is important for Ricardo to have an understanding of the media market versus the city demographics, to identify significant differences.

-Addendum B: How to read a cross tabulation report
+The Addendum B: How to read a cross tabulation report

 The cross tabulation report provided by Swift contains hundreds of rows of data, some of which will provide insights for your media plan.
 It is your job to use this data to make your media recommendations.
 Below is an example of the report.
 Note that the projected total adult 18+ population in Mountainville is 2,179,822, but for reporting purposes population projections are best when rounded; you could say 2.2 million adults, or note the column header “All Adults” and row “Proj (000)” that rounds the adult population to “2,180” (2,179,822 / 1,000 = 2,179.82, rounded to 2,180).
 Also, because of the large sample size, it is acceptable to round percentages to the first decimal place (e.g. 27.6% of adults are in the Parent & Always Vote category, instead of 27.5688%).